ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

         return self.preferences

 {% endhighlight %}
 Next, we can make classes for men and women that inherit from `Person`.
 Men will have the `getRejected` function, and an additional list `remaining_preferences` to track the women that haven't rejected them.
 Although the list of their preferences is shortened as nights pass, we need their original preferences so that we can check for cheating at the end.
+We can also change their preferences with `setRemainingPreferences`.
 {% highlight python %}
 class Man(Person):
     def __init__(self, identity, n):